ryotasg24/ryota24/README.md

 `research/232/SHAP`

 ## ENVIRONMENT
-The required environment is an 'RTX 3060 Ti' graphics card and CUDA version '12.3'.
+The required environment is an `RTX 3060 Ti` graphics card and CUDA version `12.3`.

 ### 1. Preparation: Training the Gate Model